kevindirect/thesis-code/README.md

 * The branch `data-tr-hourly` is for a previous iteration of the project
 * Unfortunately raw data used to generate the results was purchased from FirstRate Data LLC, so it cannot be shared

-### `common_util.py`
-* `common_util.py` contains functions, data structures, and classes used throughout the project.
-Most of the code in here is not used anymore
-* Most code aside from `common_util.py` is arranged in python subpackages, `<subpackage>/common.py` contains common constants, defaultsi, and utilities
-* Subpackage scripts are run by running them as modules (using the `-m` flag), see the shell scripts at the project root for examples

 ### `data/`
 * has all the raw and preprocessed data
 * preprocessing is done from Julia scripts/Pluto.jl notebooks in the Preproc package